 On their way to a closing down party at an air base the Avengers' car crashes when they swerve to avoid hitting a dog.
 The air base proves to be deserted and Steed is knocked out.
 When he recovers he...

 John Steed and his new accomplices Purdey and Gambit find themselves facing new and deadly dangers in the bizarre world of espionage.
 Mixing fantasy with a darker edge, the trio face ...
 See full summary »

 English Lord Brett Sinclair and American Danny Wilde are both wealthy playboys, they are teamed together by Judge Fullton to investigate crimes which the police can't solve.
 These two men ...
 See full summary »

 John Drake is a special operative for NATO, specializing in security assignments against any subversive element which threatened world peace.
 The series featured exotic locales from all ...
 See full summary »

-Three years after the original "Danger Man" series concluded, it was revamped and continued in a longer format.
+Two years after the original "Danger Man" series concluded, it was revamped and retconned.
+The series returned in a longer format.
 (1 hour/episode instead of 30 minutes).
-John Drake was now a Special Security...
+John Drake was now...
 See full summary »

-John Steed works for British Intelligence and always has a female partner.
-The problems he finds are always a bit odd, just on the edge of science fiction (Cyborg killers, a city built under a disused coal mine, a gang put together for adrenalin junkies, and a killer who uses a concentrated cold virus to kill his victims by having them sneeze to death).
+John Steed works for British Intelligence and works with various partners, notably: Ian Hendry (series one), Cathy Gale (series two and three), Emma Peel (series four and five), and Tara King (series six).
+The problems he finds are always a bit odd, just on the edge of science fiction (Cyborg killers, a city built under a disused coal mine, a gang put together for adrenaline junkies, and a killer who uses a concentrated cold virus to kill his victims by having them sneeze to death).
 Steed is always the ultimate in culture and grace as he saves the world each week.
 Written by

 John Vogel <firstname.lastname@example.org>